TareKelKhateb/e_commerce_fawry_assessment/README.md

 ### The following are the four use cases demonstrated by the output:

-// FOUR USE CASES
+### Four Use Cases

-// 1.
-Working use case with valid products and customer checkout
+1. Working use case with valid products and customer checkout
-// 2.
-Error: Cart is empty
+2. Error: Cart is empty
-// 3.
-Error: Insufficient balance
+3. Error: Insufficient balance
-// 4.
-Error: Product out of stock
+4. Error: Product out of stock
+5. Error: Product expired

 ```
 ****=== Working use case ===****